Joshua-Levine/Joshua-Levine/README.md

 A question: How can technology help people who don't know how to use it?

-An answer:  I make sure that users know how to use what you have worked so hard to create.
+An answer:  I make sure that users can use what you  create.
 Tech is hard.
 I make it easy.
+I'm a technical writer.

 #### I am: